-The Ultimate Off Grid Solar Watt Hour Calculator - Figure out how much solar you need.
+The Ultimate Off Grid Solar Power Calculator - Figure out how much solar you need.

 The first step in figuring out how many solar panels you need and what size of off-grid solar power system will work for you, is to know how much energy you use on a daily basis.
 No matter how big or how small, the first step is always calculating how many watts per day you will need.

 We created this off-grid solar load calculator in order to help you quickly and easily add up all of your daily energy consumption and get this total in watts.

 A couple points before we get started.
 We generally advise against adding any appliances that can be propane-fuelled, such as cooktops, hot water heaters and electric heat as these won't require any of the solar power we're harnessing.